timoxley/cruft/Readme.md

 Package cruft removal.

-This tries to remove files from codebases that are not required in production (e.g. docs, tests, examples).
+Cruft tries to remove files from codebases that are not required in production (e.g. docs, tests, examples).

 Primary use case is deploying on [devices](http://ninjablocks.com) that may not have a lot of disk space or access to decent bandwidth (e.g. [Australia](http://www.netindex.com/download/2,18/Australia/)).